 The ingredients for these Low FODMAP Air Fryer Red Potatoes are nothing fancy and may be things you already have on hand.

 To start, I preheat the air fryer at 400°F for 10 minutes.
 While the air fryer is preheating, I chop the potatoes into ½-inch pieces.
 I typically halve them lengthwise twice and then chop each half into eights, ending up with 16 pieces per potato.
 If your potatoes are bigger or smaller, you may have to improvise.

 I put the chopped potatoes into a large mixing bowl and then add garlic-infused olive oil.
 I toss the potatoes with my hands to coat them in the oil.
 Then, I add dried chives, sea salt and pepper and toss with my hands again until they're thoroughly seasoned.

-If you've never used them, dried chives are one of my absolute favourite low FODMAP ingredients.
-They add both oniony and garlicy flavour to food and are so easy to just throw in.
+If you've never used them, dried chives are one of my absolute favorite low FODMAP ingredients.
+They add both oniony and garlicy flavor to food and are so easy to just throw in.
 They are an important part of many of the recipes on this site.

 Spray & Cook

 Once the air fryer is preheated and the potatoes are ready to go, I spray the air fryer pan with avocado oil cooking spray.
 Then, I add the potatoes and set the timer for 7 minutes.
 I toss the potatoes every 7 minutes until they've cooked 21 minutes.
 I place them in a serving vessel and serve them immediately.

 This is not a recipe I typically make in advance.
 These potatoes unfortunately don't keep well and are best served fresh.